Cameron Dawson: Rotherham United

 On 24 June 2024, Dawson agreed to join League One side Rotherham United on a two-year deal.
+On 8 May 2026 Rotherham announced he was being released after the team's relegation to EFL League Two.

+Bradford City

+On 13 August 2026, Dawson signed an initial one-year contract at League One club Bradford City.

 International career

 In October 2012, Dawson was called up to the England U18 squad for the first time.
 He made his England U18 debut against Italy U18 on 24 October 2012 and kept a clean sheet, winning 2–0.
 Dawson went on to make two appearances for the U18 side.

 In March 2013, Dawson was called up to the England U19 squad for the first time.
 He made his England U19 debut against Turkey U19 and kept a clean sheet, winning 1–0.
 Despite being called on two more occasions, Dawson made three appearances for the U19 side.